spicyjpeg/573in1/assets/cdreadme.txt

 For more information, full documentation and source code, see:
     <${PROJECT_HOMEPAGE_URL}>

-WARNING: this tool is experimental and provided with no warranty whatsoever.
+WARNING: 573in1 is an experimental tool provided with no warranty whatsoever.
 It is not guaranteed to work and improper usage can PERMANENTLY BRICK your System 573 security cartridges.
 Use this tool at your own risk.